hopv/syng/README.md

 step, which causes coinductive reasoning by Löb induction.

 Let's see this more in detail.
-Suppose that the target language has a constructor `▶` on an expression, such that `▶ e` reduces to `e` in one program step.
+Suppose the target language has a expression constructor `▶`, such that `▶ e` reduces to `e` in one program step.
-In such a step-indexed logic, because **one later modality is stripped off per program step**, we have the following Hoare triple rule for `▶`.
+We have the following Hoare triple rule for `▶` in step-indexed logics like Iris, because **one later modality is stripped off per program step**.
 ```
 ▷ { P } e { Q }  ⊢  { P } ▶ e { Q }
 ```
 Intuitively, `▷ P`, `P` under the *later modality* `▷`, means that `P` holds after one *logical* step.

-Also, suppose that we can make a vacuous loop `▶ ▶ ▶ …` of `▶`s.
+Also, suppose we can make a vacuous loop `▶ ▶ ▶ …` of `▶`s.
-As an immediate consequence of the rule for `▶`, we have the following lemma on `▶ ▶ ▶ …`.
+By the rule for `▶`, we get the following lemma on `▶ ▶ ▶ …`.
 ```
 ▷ { P } ▶ ▶ ▶ … { Q }  ⊢  { P } ▶ ▶ ▶ … { Q }
 ```